The Latest Misfires in Support of the More Guns, Less Crime Hypothesis (with John J. Donohue III), 55 Stanford Law Review 1371 (2003)

 Date of Authorship for this Version

 Ayres, Ian and Donohue, John J. III, "The Latest Misfires in Support of the More Guns, Less Crime Hypothesis" (2003).
 Faculty Scholarship Series.
-Paper 1242.
+1242.